JLBLine/WODEN/docs/sphinx/testing/cmake_testing/source_components.rst

 where :math:`b_{\mathrm{ind}}` is the baseline index, meaning the test covers the baseline range :math:`100 < u,v <= 1000` and :math:`10 < w <= 100`.
 The test
 also runs three frequncies, 150, 175, 200 MHz, and two time steps.
-As I providing predefined *u,v,w*, I don't need to worry about LST effects, but I simulate with two time steps to make sure the resultant visibilities end up in the right order.
+As I am providing predefined *u,v,w*, I don't need to worry about LST effects, but I simulate with two time steps to make sure the resultant visibilities end up in the right order.

-Overall, I run three tests here:
+Overall, I run three groups of tests here:

  - Keeping the beam gains and flux densities constant at 1.0
  - Varying the flux densities with frequency and keeping the beam gains constant at 1.0.
 When varying the flux, I set the Stokes I flux of each component to it's index + 1, so we end up with a range of fluxes between 1 and 25.
 I set the spectral index to -0.8.
  - Varying the beam gains with frequency and keeping the flux densities constant at 1.0.
 As the beam can vary with time, frequency, and direction on sky, I assign each beam gain a different value.
 As *num_freqs*num_times*num_components* = 375, I set the real of all beam gains to :math:`\frac{1}{375}(B_{\mathrm{ind}} + 1)`, where :math:`B_{\mathrm{ind}}` is the beam value index.
 This way we get a unique value between 0 and 1 for all beam gains, allowing us to test time/frequency is handled correctly by the function under test

+Each set of tests is run for all four primary beam types, so a total of 12 tests are called.
 Each test calls ``kern_calc_visi_point``, which should calculate the measurement equation for all baselines, time steps, frequency steps, and COMPONENTs.
 It should also sum over COMPONENTs to get the resultant visibility for each baseline, time, and freq.
-To test the outputs, I have created equivalent ``C`` functions in ``test_kern_calc_visi_common`` to calculate the measurement equation for the given inputs.
-For all visibilities, I assert the ``CUDA`` code output must match the ``C`` code output to within 0.1% of the ``C`` value, for both the real and imaginary parts.
+To test the outputs, I have created equivalent ``C`` functions at 64 bit precisions in ``test_kern_calc_visi_common.c`` to calculate the measurement equation for the given inputs.
+For all visibilities, for the FLOAT version I assert the ``CUDA`` code output must match the ``C`` code output to within an fractional tolerance of 1e-5 to the ``C`` value, for both the real and imaginary parts.
+For the DOUBLE code, the fractional tolerance is 1e-13.
+I've switched to fractional tolerance here as the range of magnitudes covered by these visibilities means a small absolute tolernace will fail a large magnitude visibility when it reports a value that is correct to 1e-11%.

 test_kern_calc_visi_gauss.c
 ************************************
+This calls ``source_components::test_kern_calc_visi_gauss``, which calls ``source_components::kern_calc_visi_gauss``.
+This kernel calculates the visibility response for GAUSSIAN COMPONENTs for a number of sky directions, for all time and frequency steps, and all baselines.

+This runs all tests as described by :ref:`test_kern_calc_visi_point.c`, plus a fourth set of tests that varies the position angle, major, and minor axis of the input GAUSSIAN components, for a total of 16 tests.
+Again, I have ``C`` code to test the ``CUDA`` code against.
+I assert the ``CUDA`` code output must match the ``C`` code output to within an fractional tolerance of 1e-5 to the ``C`` value, for both the real and imaginary parts.
+For the DOUBLE code, the fractional tolerance is 1e-13.

 test_kern_calc_visi_shape.c
 ************************************
+This calls ``source_components::test_kern_calc_visi_gauss``, which calls ``source_components::kern_calc_visi_gauss``.
+This kernel calculates the visibility response for GAUSSIAN COMPONENTs for a number of sky directions, for all time and frequency steps, and all baselines.

+This runs all tests as described by :ref:`test_kern_calc_visi_gauss.c`, plus a fifth set of tests that gives multiple shapelet basis function parameters to the input SHAPELET components, for a total of 20 tests.
+Again, I have ``C`` code to test the ``CUDA`` code against.

+The final 5th test really pushes the FLOAT code hard, as the range of magnitudes of the visibilities is large.
+As a result, FLOAT code is tested to to within a fractional tolerance of 1e-2 to the ``C`` values (which happens mostly when the expected value is around 1e-5 Jy, so a fractional offset of 1e-2 is an absolute offset of 1e-7 Jy), for both the real and imaginary parts.
+For the DOUBLE code, the fractional tolerance is 1e-12.

 test_update_sum_visis.c
 ************************************
+This calls ``source_components::test_kern_update_sum_visis``, which in turn calls ``source_components::kern_update_sum_visis``.
+This kernel gathers pre-calculated primary beam values, unpolarised visibilities, Stokes flux densities, and combines them all into linear polarisation Stokes visibilities.
+It then sums all COMPONENTs together onto the final set of linear polarisation visibilities.

+This code runs three sets of tests, each with three baselines, four time steps, three frequencies, and ten COMPONENTs.
+For each set of tests, the input arrays that are being tested have their values set to the index of the value, making the summation able to test whether the correct time, frequency, and beam indexes are being summed into the resultant visibilities.
+The three sets of tests consist of:

+   - Varying the beam gains, while keeping the flux densities and unpolarised measurement equations constant.
+   - Varying the flux densities, while keeping the beam gains and unpolarised measurement equations constant.
+   - Varying the unpolarised measurement equations, while keeping the beam gains and flux densities constant.

+Each set of tests is run for all primary beam types, for a total of 12 tests.
+The different beam models have different expected values depending on whether they include leakage terms or not.